 Self-employed workers pay Class 2 and Class 4 NICs, whereas limited companies and their employees pay Class 1 NICs.

-For limited companies, both the company itself and its employees pay Class 1 NICs on salaries of more than £169 per week (2020/21).
-After this threshold, the company pays NICs of 13.8% on salaried income, and employees pay NICs at a rate of 12% on salaries up to £962 per week, and at 2% thereafter.
+• Class 1 NICs: Both the limited company and its employees pay Class 1 NICs on salaries of more than £190 per week (2022/23).
+The company pays NICs of 15.05% on salaried income, and employees pay NICs at a rate of 13.25% on salaries up to £967 per week and 3.25% after that.

 Accounting

 Whichever business structure you use, you are obliged to keep accurate business records.
-You may not necessarily use an accountant if you are self-employed with a small number of transactions, however, almost all limited companies hire accountants.
+You may not necessarily use an accountant if you are self-employed with a small number of transactions.

-Although limited companies have more complex accounting needs, a specialist accountant will look after all of your accounts and statutory obligations, so – despite what you may have heard – dealing with tax issues really isn’t a big deal.
+However, almost all limited companies hire accountants as their accounting needs are more complex.
+A specialist accountant will look after all of your accounts and statutory obligations.
+So despite what you may have heard, dealing with tax issues isn’t a big deal.
 You will also pay significantly less tax than you would as a self-employed individual.